Snails (DJ)

 Frédérik Durand (born 4 May 1988), professionally known as SNAILS, is a DJ and music producer from Montreal, Canada.

 Durand's musical style has been described as "vomitstep", featuring "guttural bass gurgles, crushing 808s and synthesizers oscillated well past the point of absurdity" according to Billboard.

+In March 2024 Durand was awarded $1.5 million in an Alberta defamation lawsuit for false accusations of sexual assault by Michaela Higgins, a resident of California who had never met him.

 Career

-Early career
+2012-2016: Early career

 Durand's first tracks, including his debut release "Bubble Gun", appeared online in 2012 through Canadian label Kannibalen Records.

-Rising success

-Durand continued to gain success, collaborating with artists like Flux Pavilion and Jack Ü and frequent plays from Skrillex and other notable DJs.
+He began collaborating with artists such as Flux Pavilion and Jack Ü and had frequent plays from Skrillex and other notable DJs.
 In 2014, Snails released two singles, "Wild" and "Pump This", and made his first US concert appearances.
 In 2015, Durand performed at EDC Las Vegas, Ultra Music Festival and Electric Forest, and released a single titled "King Is Back".

-Durand continued steadily releasing music through multiple labels, including several releases on Skrillex's Owsla imprint.
+He continued releasing music through multiple labels, including several releases on Skrillex's Owsla imprint.

-2016–present: Tours and continued success
+2016–2020: Tours

 In early 2016, Durand embarked on the North American Enter Slugz City Tour as direct support for Flosstradamus, as well as playing festival sets at Coachella, Lollapalooza and Ultra Music Festival.
 Durand also briefly toured Asia, performing at numerous venues and festivals in China, Japan, and Taiwan.
 To close out 2016, Durand toured through Australia with Jauz and Slushii on the Touch Bass traveling festival.

-The final Snails show of 2016 took place in Denver, Colorado at Decadence Music Festival, where he announced that he would be throwing his own festival, Sluggtopia, at Red Rocks in October 2017.
+The final Snails show of 2016 took place in Denver, Colorado at Decadence Music Festival.
+He hosted his own festival, Sluggtopia, at Red Rocks in October 2017.